Billing and Collection

 Payment of Utility Bills

-If the water service to a property is disconnected, there will be a $90 disconnect/reconnect fee charged to the account.
+If the water service to a property is disconnected for non-payment, there will be a $90 disconnect/reconnect fee charged to the account.
 Once disconnected, all balances due are to be paid in acceptable funds other than check.
 No checks will be accepted.
-Any requests for service reconnections/disconnections after 3:00 pm will result in an overtime charge.
+Any requests for service reconnections/disconnections after 3:00 pm will result in an overtime charge of $150.
 Furthermore, all requests for service reconnections after normal Department of Public Works (DPW) working hours are subject to the availability of DPW personnel (Utilities Ordinance, Section 82-315 (e)).

 Recourse for a High Utility Bill